The EKR-module property of pseudo-Paley graphs of square order: The EKR-module property of Peisert-type graphs

 For the rest of the section, let $X$ denote a fixed Peisert-type graph of type $(m, q)$.
 Recall that in the proof of Theorem~\ref{thm: PT=OA}, we associated to $X$ a subarray $O'$ of the orthogonal array $O_q$.
 In our construction, both the rows and the entries of $O'$ were indexed by elements of $\F_q$.
 Since we will use the notation from the previous subsection, we relabel the rows and entries of $O'$ by elements $\{1, \ldots, m\}$ and $\{1, \ldots, q\}$, respectively.

 \begin{lem} Let $C$ be a maximum clique in $X$.
-Then its balanced characteristic vector $v_C$ lies in the $(q-m)$-eigenspace of $X$. \end{lem} \begin{proof} It suffices to check the condition (\ref{eigenfunction}) for the eigenvalue $\theta = q-m$ and the normalized balanced function $q \cdot v_C$.
+Then its balanced characteristic vector $v_C$ lies in the $(q-m)$-eigenspace of $X$. \end{lem} \begin{proof} It suffices to check the condition (\ref{eigenfunction}) for the eigenvalue $\theta = q-m$ and the function $qv_C-\mathbf{1}$.

 Take a vertex $\gamma \in C$.
 The left side of (\ref{eigenfunction}) is equal to $(q-1)(q-m)$.
 On the other hand, $\gamma$ has $q-1$ neighbors in $C$ (with values $q-1$) and $m(q-1) - (q-1)=(m-1)(q-1)$ neighbors not in $S$ (with values $-1$).
 Thus, the right side of (\ref{eigenfunction}) is equal to $(q-1)^2 - (m-1)(q-1)= (q-1)(q-m)$.